andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 In the course of doing this I noted some tricks.
 I have _highlighted_ (and explained them a little more in a later section).

 #### Step 1: "Work a problem all the way through on paper"
-(you'll just have to trust me when I say I did this.)
+(You'll just have to trust me when I say I did this.)

 #### Step 2: "Work it through again, paying attention to the key processes"
 The steps I followed were as you'd expect from the worked solution in the book: